AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 # After installation

-Then you have to enter the API key you've obtained from [Alopeyk](https://alopeyk.com "Alopeyk On-demand Delivery") in the API Key field laid in plugin's settings page.
-You can access the settings page by clicking the Settings link below Alopeyk item in Dashboard sidebar menu.
+Then you have to enter the API key you've obtained from [Alopeyk](https://alopeyk.com "Alopeyk On-demand Delivery") in the API Key field laid in the plugin's settings page.
+You can access the settings page by clicking the Settings link below the Alopeyk item in the Dashboard sidebar menu.

-It is also highly recommended to enter your specific [Cedar Maps API Key](https://www.cedarmaps.com/) in the relevant field in settings page.
+It is also highly recommended to enter your specific [Cedar Maps API Key](https://www.cedarmaps.com/) in the relevant field on the settings page.

 # Plugin actions
-1. API key is required to unlock all options and activate the plugin.
+1. An API key is required to unlock all options and activate the plugin.
-2. Address detail fields, transportation type and possible extra cost hit for courier return will be shown in checkout page.
+2. Address detail fields, transportation type, and possible extra cost hit for courier return will be shown on the checkout page.
-3. Address detail fields will be shown in address edit page.
+3. Address detail fields will be shown on the address edit page.
-4. Address detail and description fields, Alopeyk order actions, Alopeyk orders history and detailed shipping log will be shown in dashboard order edit page.
+4. Address detail and description fields, Alopeyk order actions, Alopeyk orders history, and detailed shipping log will be shown on the dashboard order edit page.
-5. Alopeyk bulk shipping action added in WooCommerce orders list.
+5. Alopeyk bulk shipping action added to WooCommerce orders list.
 6. Create Alopeyk order modal is accessible from Woocommerce orders list and edit order pages.
-7. Alert will be shown, if Alopeyk credit is not enough to create the order.
+7. An alert will be shown if Alopeyk credit is not enough to create the order.
-8. Alert will be shown, if origin address or one of destination addresses is not supported by Alopeyk.
+8. Alert will be shown if the origin address or one of the destination addresses is not supported by Alopeyk.
-9. Alert will be shown, if weight or dimensions exceed their corresponding Alopeyk limits.
+9. Alert will be shown if weight or dimensions exceed their corresponding Alopeyk limits.
 It is highly recommended to enter weight and dimensions for all products to make this check functional.
 10. Credit can be added whenever there is not enough credit to create the order.
-11. Coupons can also be applied to increase Alopeyk credit.
+11. Coupons can also be applied to increase Alopeyk's credit.
-12. List of all Alopeyk orders and their details, actions and statuses.
+12. List all Alopeyk orders and their details, actions, and statuses.
-13. Alopeyk order detail page can be used to track shipping process.
+13. The Alopeyk order detail page can be used to track the shipping process.
 14. Alopeyk order can be evaluated whenever it is finished.
-15. Online tracking link will be added to customers' order list page if allowed by shop admin.
+15. An online tracking link will be added to the customers' order list page if allowed by the shop admin.
-16. Online tracking link will be added to customers' order detail page if allowed by shop admin.
+16. An online tracking link will be added to customers' order detail page if allowed by the shop admin.
-17. Current Alopeyk credit and methods to increase it is available in credit page.
+17. Current Alopeyk credit and methods to increase it is available on the credit page.
 18. You can have an online chat with Alopeyk support directly from your shop dashboard.